 Know the Importance of the Personal Statement Essay

-As many colleges announce the continuation of test-optional policies for 2021-2022, the Personal Statement essay has become an even more important factor in the application review.
+As many colleges announce the continuation of test-optional policies, the Personal Statement essay has become an even more important factor in the application review.
 Colleges have fewer application items to review, so they will heavily weigh the Personal Statement essay.